ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 *Prerequisite: Strength 13+*

-As an action, you may slam Earthbreaker's head onto the ground to create a shockwave around you.
-All creatures within a 15 foot radius must make a Dexterity saving throw.
-On a failure they take xd6 thunder damage (where X is equal to your Strength modifier), and are thrown a number of feet into the air equal to 10 x your Strength modifier.
-On a success they take half damage and are not knocked into the air.
-The DC for the save equals 8 + your Strength modifier + your proficiency bonus.
+As an action, you may slam Earthbreaker's head onto the ground to cast the *thunderwave* spell.
+The level of the spell equals your proficiency bonus.
 You can use this feature once per short rest.

-### Goresong
+### Frostbrother

+The blade of longsword is made of a brilliant white metal, and the handle is wrapped in white leather.
+It is always slightly cold to the touch, and a faint snowy mist follows in its trail when it is swung.

+#### Attunement Bonus

+Frostbrother does additional cold damage on every hit, and the bearer is resistant to cold damage and [adapted to extreme cold](https://www.dndbeyond.com/compendium/rules/dmg/adventure-environments#ExtremeCold) when the sword is on their person.

 ### Growthax

+In its normal state, this weapon looks like a well-made hand axe.

 #### Attunement Bonus